AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/customize-video-share-flow.md

 # Customize Video Share Flow {#customize-video-share-flow}

-When you&nbsp; [create a video share](../../../../product-docs/demand-generation/landing-pages/free-form-landing-pages/add-a-video-to-a-free-form-landing-page.md), you can customize when and where the share prompt appears.
+When you  [create a video share](../../../../product-docs/demand-generation/landing-pages/free-form-landing-pages/add-a-video-to-a-free-form-landing-page.md), you can customize when and where the share prompt appears.

 1. Go to **Marketing Activities**.